-- 6.1.
+6.1.
 There is no charge for applying for a place, for admission or for the provision of education.
 We will not request donations before or during the admissions process and any donations made to the school following admission are entirely voluntary.
-No bought activities, such as visits, are compulsory. - 6.2.
-The school must comply with Devon County Council's Local Conditions of Funding1.
-A charge cannot be made if a child is only attending the nursery as part of their Early Years Education Funding. - 6.3.
-Details about buying additional sessions/hours in the nursery are set out in the schools charging policy.
-A policy on charging for activities is available on request from the school and can be viewed on our website. - 6.4.
-Non-funded places are also available charged at £4 per hour for 3 & 4 Year old and £4.20 per hour for 2 Year olds until the start of the term following their third birthday
+No bought activities, such as visits, are compulsory.

+- The school must comply with Devon County Council's Local Conditions of Funding1.
+6.2.
+A charge cannot be made if a child is only attending the nursery as part of their Early Years Education Funding. - If you want to buy additional hours on top of the 15 funded hours, you can do this 6.3. during any of our opening times.
+We do not sell part sessions. - 6.4.
+Non-funded places are also available charged at £5.00 per hour for 3- & 4-Year-old and £5.50 per hour for 2-Year-olds until the start of the term following their third birthday